10 National Garden Scheme open gardens to visit in Derbyshire this summer

 - Credit: Ashley Franklin

-This year, the scheme returns to Derbyshire with over 50 locations taking part, from residential gardens to stately homes.
+This year, the scheme returns to Derbyshire with over 60 locations taking part, from residential gardens, community allotments and stately homes.

 Cascades Gardens, Matlock